 Dying languages: Is the Icelandic Language going to Disappear?

 Because of the specificity of the Icelandic language and its inability to be used in all areas of everyday life, it looks like the language that was maintained for centuries in its original form will disappear in the next 100 years.
 This is one of the endangered languages that are not spoken by fluent speakers now, The expansion of computer technology means that we are increasingly using voice commands with many devices.
-The popularity of these devices nowadays has increased their daily uses.
-The menu and command of almost all devices is usually in the most commonly used international language, English.
+The popularity of these devices nowadays has increased its daily use.
+The menu and command of almost all devices are usually in the most commonly used international language, English.
 That is why more and more Icelanders are being attracted to study English in order to be competitive in the modern world.
 Native speakers are also focusing on learning English and giving up on their mother tongue.
 Official languages are not as important as they used to be.
-To that extent, because of the expansion of English in Iceland, it is a reasonable fear for people to give up their language.
+To that extent, because of the expansion of English in Iceland, it is a reasonable fear for people to give up their official language.

-In 2012 a report was made in 30 European languages.
-The question was whether the established software allows the use of information technology by the people of those countries in their native language?
+In 2012 a report was made in 30 European indigenous languages.
+The question was whether the established software allows the use of information technology by the people of those countries in their native languages?
 Icelandic language was in 29th place and was classified as a language in danger of digital death means it is going to be one of the endangered languages.
-It was somewhat included in the dying languages catalog.
+It was somewhat included in the dying endangered languages catalog.
 Quite understandably this situation is difficult for the Icelandic language because of the cost for making such a software database designed for 300,000 people who speak that language, costs as much as making the same type of database for a group of 300 million.

-Failure to take any serious step to overcome this trend, will mean that there is indeed a real risk of extinction of the Icelandic language in the next 100 years.
+Failure to take any serious step to overcome this trend will mean that there is indeed a real risk of extinction of the Icelandic language in the next 100 years.
 Language death of ancestral languages is a shame.
 Alot of ancestral languages in danger because original languages are being replaced y foreign languages.
 Indigenous people of New Zealand, tropical forests take a lot of part in disappearing languages.
 Extinct languages are not living languages anymore.
 Language of North of language families that were part of traditional culture once are now Endangered languages.
-After the publication of the alarming report, positive steps were taken towards making efforts to maintain and preserve the Icelandic language.
+After the publication of the alarming report, positive steps were taken towards making efforts to maintain and preserve the Icelandic national language.
 One such step taken by the Icelandic Organization of the Visually Impaired was to have an Icelandic speech synthesizer made, that reads Icelandic texts out loud and native speakers can take advantage of it.
 Google also has applied certain efforts to implement some voice commands for computers and certain types of mobile phones in some of the dying languages, including the Icelandic language.
 Dominant languages and foreign languages are taking away the cultural identity of these native speakers.
 These foreign languages the reason of language death.
 English speakers alive are language activists that doesn’t want English to be a dead language.
 These minority languages are just used as digital tools and people are trying to learn American languages to be progressive.
 As a result, these minority languages are becoming extinct languages.
 Single language as English is becoming more demanding globally as any minority language.

 Meanwhile, if you need Icelandic translation services get in touch by phone or live-chat, we’ll provide you with quality translations at affordable rates.